zhehengluoK/Biomedical-Text-Summarization-Survey/README.md

 # Resource
-This repository contains a list of papers, codes, datasets, and leaderboards in Biomedical Text Summarisation based on PLM.
+This repository contains a list of papers, codes, and datasets in Biomedical Text Summarisation based on PLM.
 If you found any errors, please don't hesitate to open an issue or pull a request.

 If you find this repository helpful for your work,  please consider citing our survey paper.
 The Bibtex are listed below:
 <pre>